×

 When we asked people what advice they would give someone preparing to move to The Hague, they said:

 "Think long and hard about how you would live your life, what kind of life you really want.
 I chose to transition from working outside the home (US) to working at home (writer), so we wanted an urban, Dutch lifestyle.
 I actually enjoy wandering up to the shopping street to buy my daily groceries and run errands in the late afternoon.
 We use public transportation for everything except my picking up the kids from school (20 min. away) 3 days a week when they're in the middle of sports and activities (as they're in high school and have tons of homework).
 My husband walks to/from work, and we're able to eat meals as a family.
-My friends who live in the 'expat enclave' near the school 1) have no Dutch friends, 2) don't really speak any Dutch and 3) their husbands are 'ghosts' in their families - never around due to long commutes," said one expat in The Hague.
+My friends who live in the 'expat enclave' near the school 1) have no Dutch friends, 2) don't really speak any Dutch and 3) their husbands are 'ghosts' in their families - never around due to long commutes," replied a member in The Hague.

 How do I find a place to live in The Hague?